What Does LGBTQ Stand For?

 • A: Asexual

 Although gay men have been more visible in the movement and in media, and have received most of the LGBTQ attention since the 1969 Stonewall Riots, the placement of L at the beginning of the acronym is significant and intentional.
 It’s a gesture of appreciation for the lesbian community, which has played a large, if sometimes overshadowed, role in the push for equality.
 These women stood right alongside gay men when few others would, especially in the 1980s and ’90s, as AIDS was decimating the gay community.
-Lesbians have been among the staunchest LGBTQ activists and LGBTQ heroes.
+In fact, lesbians have been among the staunchest LGBTQ activists and LGBTQ heroes.

 How did LGBTQ come to be?